Checking if IPC Acute Malnutrition sample size requirements were met

 indicates whether the IPC AMN sample size requirements (for surveys in this case) were met or not.

-The above output is not quite useful yet as we often deal with multiple area dataset.
-We can get a summarised table by area as follows:
+The above output is not quite useful yet as we often deal with multiple-area data set.
+We can get a summarized table by area as follows:

 ## Load the dplyr package ----